 The GSPMC team at Children’s Hospital is dedicated to working with patients and their families to find solutions to problems that can so often make families feel helpless.

 The specialists in our program use their expertise to uncover genetic mysteries.
 There is information hidden in DNA that can help us diagnose and treat genetic conditions.
 With genomics, we have a fully integrated process to educate families, analyze the genome and explain results to families and their physicians.

 Our doctors also are on staff at Froedtert & The Medical College of Wisconsin, allowing them to diagnose and manage pediatric and adult genetic conditions.
 Our physicians are clinicians who see genetics patients and are molecular genetics experts trained in the interpretation of genomic information.

 Genomics in the news

 As the field of genomics grows, we are learning more about how our genetic code affects our lives.
 To help you learn more, we’ve put together a list of videos that will help you learn about our program and the field of genomic medicine.

-The Genomic Medicine Program is located in the Genetics Center on level 1 of the Curative Care Network building, across the parking lot from Children's Hospital of Wisconsin in Milwaukee.
+The Genomic Sciences and Precision Medicine Center is located in the Genetics Center on level 1 of the Curative Care Network building, across the parking lot from Children's Hospital of Wisconsin in Milwaukee.
 Enter the north door (which faces the Children's Hospital parking structure), and take the elevator to level 1.

 We also see Genomic Medicine patients at Children’s Hospital of Wisconsin specialty clinic in New Berlin.